Compound exercises and movements in a workout have many benefits.

 Physical activity promotes heart health.

-The heart of an athlete needs to cope with higher demands of pumping blood to keep the muscles fueled and active.
+The heart of an athlete needs to cope with the higher demands of pumping blood to keep the muscles fueled and active.

 As a consequence, it becomes larger and more efficient than average.